crystal-lang/crystal-book/docs/syntax_and_semantics/inheritance.md

 end
 ```

-Without arguments or parentheses, `super` receives the same arguments as the method's arguments.
+Without arguments or parentheses, `super` receives all of the method's parameters as arguments.
 Otherwise, it receives the arguments you pass to it.

 ## Covariance and Contravariance